What is the purpose of the ARP?

 The purpose of the ARP is to:

-- Provide a formal opportunity for trainees and their workplace supervisors to evaluate, and indicate to the School, trainees’ progress on the programme as appropriate to their stage of training.
+- provide a formal opportunity for trainees and their workplace supervisors to evaluate, and indicate to the School, a trainee’s progress on the programme appropriate to their stage of training

-- Identify any concerns/issues/barriers that need to be addressed to help with their progression.
+- identify any concerns/issues/barriers that need to be addressed to help with a trainee’s progression

-- Give confidence to trainees, workplace supervisors and commissioners that their training is being monitored, and that support and advice is being offered as appropriate.
+- give confidence to trainees, workplace supervisors and commissioners that training is being monitored and support and advice is being offered as appropriate

-- Trainee’s self-evaluation of engagement and development on the programme and their progress to date.
+- A trainee’s self-evaluation of engagement and development on the programme and their progress to date.

 - An evaluation by the trainee’s workplace supervisor of their engagement with the programme and their progress to date.

-- Portfolio evidence demonstrating achievement against the HSS Standards of Proficiency (SoPs).
+- A portfolio of evidence demonstrating achievement against the HSS Standards of Proficiency (SoPs).

-- Engagement and progress on the academic component, as appropriate to their pathway through and stage of programme.
+- Engagement and progress on the academic component; this must be appropriate to a trainee’s pathway/stage through the programme.

-- Evidence of completion of a multi-source feedback exercise/360 appraisal recommended to inform their professional development.
+- Evidence of completion of a multi-source feedback exercise/360 appraisal recommended to inform professional development.

-The School recommends that you and your workplace supervisor schedule a meeting pre-ARP to review the training plan and discuss progress, and also a post-ARP meeting to discuss the outcome and update the training plan as appropriate.
+We recommend that you and your workplace supervisor schedule a meeting prior to the ARP to review the training plan and discuss progress.
+A post-ARP meeting will also be necessary to discuss the outcome and update the training plan as appropriate.

 What are the possible outcome statements for the ARP?

-Click below for details of each of the Annual Review of Progression outcome statements.
+Click the link below for details of each of the Annual Review of Progression outcome statements.pages

 Follow-up from the ARP

-We will follow-up as informed by the review evidence, comments, concerns and issues highlighted on the evaluation reports and outcome decision.
+Any follow-up will be informed by the ARP evidence, comments, concerns and issues highlighted on the evaluation reports and outcome decision.

-The following list provides some examples of follow-up from the review:
+Here are some examples of follow-up from the ARP:

 - Actions from the trainee and workplace supervisor relating to the training plan and/or MSF.